alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/help-users-prepare-change/new-policy-scheme.md

 ### When changes announced in advance come into effect

-You’ll need to:
+You'll need to:

 + update the guidance to reflect the new policy or scheme - this might include content linking to a new service
 + publish the updated guidance when the change comes into effect

 #### Example

-In 2018, the government announced that EU citizens would need to apply for a new scheme called ‘settled status’ to continue living in the UK after 2020.
+In 2018, the government announced that EU citizens would need to apply for a new scheme called 'settled status' to continue living in the UK after 2020.

 Even though users did not need to do anything immediately, they needed to know what their options were well in advance as it would have a major impact on life decisions.